dmassiani/Brunch-Bourbon/README.md

 * `./scripts/server.sh` to serve using **Brunch**

-Then navigate your browser to [http://localhost:3333](http://localhost:3333)
+Then navigate your browser to [http://localhost:3000](http://localhost:3000)

+BrowserSync open the page for you

 *NOTE:* Occasionally the scripts will not load properly on the initial load.
 If this occurs, refresh the page.
 Subsequent refresh will render